Broadcast spreader: How they work

 The basic operating concept of broadcast spreads is simple.
-A large material hopper is positioned over (in tge centrifugal types) a horizontal spinning disk.
+A large material hopper is positioned over (in the centrifugal types) a horizontal spinning disk.
 The disk has a series of 3 or 4 fins attached to it which throw the dropped materials from the hopper out and away from the seeder/spreader.
 Alternately a pendulum spreading mechanism may be employed, this method is more common in mid-sized commercial spreaders for improved consistency in spreading.
 The photos clearly show the material hopper.
 Hoppers are commonly made of plastic, painted steel, or stainless steel.
 Stainless steel is usually used in large commercial units for strength and because granular fertilizer is often quite corrosive.

 Some seeders/spreaders have directional fins to control the direction of the material that is thrown from the spreader.
 All broadcast spreaders require some form of power to spin the disk.
 On hand carried units, a hand crank spins gears to turn the disk.
 On tow behind units, the wheels spin a shaft that turns gears which, in turn, spin the disk.
 As is partially visible in one of the photos, with tractor mounted units, a mechanical P.T.O. shaft connected to the tractor and controlled by the tractor operator, spins the disk.
 There are some seeder/spreaders made for garden size tractors that use a 12 volt motor to spin the dispersing disk and yaw.
 Broadcast spreaders can also be used under drones.